ClaudiaLie/MS_4_FitIt/README.md

 # Testing

-A full testing file can be found [here.](https://github.com/ClaudiaLie/MS_4_FitIt/blob/main/readme/testing.md)
+A full manual testing file can be found [here.](https://github.com/ClaudiaLie/MS_4_FitIt/blob/main/readme/testing.md)

 - For python code validation I have been using [pep8 online](http://pep8online.com/)
 - For HTML validation I have used [validatorW3](https://validator.w3.org/)